0xsquid/examples/README.md

 Get straight into code!
 Run the crossChainSwap example, understand it, and then start extending.
 Send some tokens to the Cosmos, buy an NFT across chains, and stake across chains.

 Check out our [docs](https://docs.squidrouter.com) for a deeper look, and some hidden features.

+## V1 vs V2

+V1 is the original Squid API

+- EVM & Cosmos support
+- Planned to be deprecated

+V2

+- EVM only (Cosmos coming soon)
+- Where everything we build will be going from here!

 ## Where to find us